-171.(1) The Minister, may by order designate an area to be a prohibited area or a restricted area.

-- (2) No person other than the Coastal Zone Management Unit or a person given written authorization to do so by the Unit may enter a prohibited area. - (3) The use or access to a restricted area by the public or persons authorized by the Coastal Zone Management Unit shall only be in the manner specified by the Unit.
+- 171.(1) The Minister, may by order designate an area to be a prohibited area or a restricted area. - (2) No person other than the Unit or a person given written authorization to do so by the Unit may enter a prohibited area. - (3) The use or access to a restricted area by the public or persons authorised by the Unit shall only be in the manner specified by the Unit.

-Transitional
+Transitional provision